 Conversely, maybe Mézières and Christin were inspired by Star Wars, when the XB982 crashes into a burnt out forest of an unknown planet in Les Armes Vivantes (The Living Weapons, 1990), after which Laureline dons a breathing mask and exits the XB982 to investigate the surrounding area, similar to how Han, Leia and Chewie exist the Falcon in the belly of the space slug in The Empire Strikes Back.

 Other similarities often pointed out includes the resemblance in appearance of Grand Moff Tarkin, played by veteran british actor Peter Cushing to the Ambassador from Ambassador of the Shadows (1975), which while striking, is hard to take seriously as a ‘rip-off’.
-After all the production needed to employ a large number of british actors for financial reasons, and Cushing was one of England’s most well-recognized faces.
+After all the production needed to employ a large number of british actors for financial reasons, and Cushing was one of England’s most well-recognized faces and renowned actors.

-The design may very well have been directly influenced by Lauraline’s bikini, but Mézières in turn was far from the first to have spiced a fantasy tale up with a scantily clad woman; a tradition harking back at least to Edwin Lester Arnold’s Gullivar Jones and his mis-adventures on Mars, and of course its descendants in John Carter and Conan.
+The design may very well have been directly influenced by Lauraline’s bikini, but Mézières in turn was far from the first to have spiced a fantasy tale up with a scantily clad woman; a tradition harking back at least to Edwin Lester Arnold’s Gullivar Jones and his mis-adventures on Mars, and of course its descendants in John Carter and Conan, if not further.

-Perhaps most iconic was Frazetta’s Egyptian Queen from 1969, which was specifically called out by the costume designer on Return of the Jedi as an influence.
+Perhaps most iconic was Frazetta’s Egyptian Queen from 1969, which was specifically called out by Aggie Guerard Rodgers, costume designer on Return of the Jedi, as an influence.

-The most damning similarity however occurs in L’Empire des Milles Planètes (1971), when Valérian is encased in a transparent, orange-tinted brick of plastic.
+The most damning similarity occurs in L’Empire des Milles Planètes (The Empire of a Thousand Planets, 1971), when Valérian is encased in a transparent, orange-tinted brick of plastic.
 Although he retains his consciousness while encased in this block, the scene is otherwise in many regards strikingly similar to Han Solo’s encasing in carbonite in The Empire Strikes Back, complete with his hands in a ‘reach for the sky’ pose.

-As these comparisons bounce around magazines, books and now the internet, it draws the picture of snubbed artists who saw their ideas made into billions of dollars without any recourse, and an embittered decades long hatred against the American film maker who stole them.
+As these comparisons bounce around magazines, books and now the internet, it draws the picture of snubbed artists who saw their ideas made into billions of dollars without any recourse for them, and an embittered decades long hatred against the American film maker who stole them.

 But that's not quite the story Martin Scholz of Die Welt got when he interviewed Christin in January, 2016 hot on the heels of the release of The Force Awakens (I'm quoting the Europe Comics translation).